Strategies for Managing and Paying Off Your Debts

 The Problem: Overspending and Lack of Financial Awareness

 Many people don’t realize how much they spend each month and how much they can afford to pay off their debts.
 This lack of awareness can lead to overspending and taking on more debt.
-Without a clear understanding of their financial situation, individuals may find themselves living paycheck to paycheck, making it difficult to pay down existing debts.
+Without a clear understanding of their financial situation, individuals may live paycheck to paycheck, making it difficult to pay down existing debts.

 The Solution: Implementing a Budget to Track Expenses and Income